Intel MCS-48: Uses

 The MCS-48 series was commonly used in computer and terminal keyboards, converting key presses into protocols that can be understood by digital circuits.
-This also allows the possibility of serial communication, reducing the amount of conductors needed in cables on external keyboards.
+This also allows the possibility of serial communication, reducing the number of conductors needed in cables on external keyboards.
 Microprocessors had been used in keyboards since at least 1972, simplifying earlier discrete designs.
 The 8048 has been used in this application since its introduction in 1978.

 The Tandy/Radio Shack TRS-80 Model II, released in 1979, used the 8021 in its keyboard.
 The 8021 processor scans the key matrix, converts switch closures to an 8-bit code and then transmits that code serially to the keyboard interface on the main system.
-The 8021 will also accept commands to turn indicator LEDs on or off.
+It will also accept commands to turn indicator LEDs on or off.
 The 8021 was also used in the keyboards for the TRS-80 Model 12, 12B, 16, 16B and the Tandy 6000/6000HD.

-The original IBM PC keyboard used an 8048 as its internal microcontroller.
+The original IBM PC keyboard and the keyboard for its precursor the IBM System/23 Datamaster used an 8048 as its internal microcontroller.
 The PC AT replaced the PC's Intel 8255 peripheral interface chip at I/O port addresses 0x60–63 with an 8042 accessible through port addresses 0x60 and 0x64.
 As well as managing the keyboard interface, the 8042 controlled the A20 line gating function for the AT's Intel 80286 CPU and could be commanded by software to reset the 80286 (unlike the 80386 and later processors, the 80286 had no way of switching from protected mode back to real mode except by being reset).
 Later PC compatibles integrate the 8042's functions into their super I/O devices.

 The 8048 was used in the Magnavox Odyssey² video game console, the Korg Trident series, and the Korg Poly-61, Roland Jupiter-4 and Roland ProMars analog synthesizers.
 The Sinclair QL used the closely related Intel 8049 to manage its keyboard, joystick ports, RS-232 inputs and audio.
-The ROM-less 8035 variant was used in Nintendo's arcade game Donkey Kong to generate the background music.
+The ROM-less 8035 variant was used in Nintendo's arcade game Donkey Kong to generate the background music and some of the game's sound effects.